 In the Gulf of Maine, increasing water temperatures and a decline in phytoplankton abundance (a food source for shrimp) are factors which likely have and will continue to contribute to the poor recruitment in the stock.
 The increased abundance of northern shrimp predators (spiny dogfish, redfish and silver hake) may play a role in declining biomass.
 Northern shrimp stocks in other areas of the world (Greenland, Flemish Cap, Grand Banks) have also seen decreasing trends in abundance and recruitment, providing additional evidence that environmental conditions are impacting northern shrimp across their range.

-The benchmark stock assessment is scheduled to be peer reviewed January 27-31, 2014.
-This assessment uses a new model which incorporates additional data sets that are not included in the stock assessment update.
-Once the benchmark assessment has been reviewed by a panel of independent experts through the Northeast Regional Stock Assessment Review Committee, the Section will consider the report for management use.
+The benchmark stock assessment was peer reviewed through the Northeast Regional Stock Assessment Review Committee on January 27-31, 2014.
+The assessment uses a new model which incorporates additional data sets that are not included in the stock assessment update.
+The Section will review the findings and consider the report for management use at its next meeting.

 Northern shrimp, Pandalus borealis (top), and two species of striped shrimp (P. montagui and Dichelopandalus leptocerus bottom).
 Photo by Cinamon Moffett, University of Maine.